Lehigh Mountain Hawks football: Rebirth

 A brief period of poor results came following Leckonby's departure.
 Between 1962 and 1964, the overmatched Engineers managed just five victories.
 They managed to go 2–0–1 against their arch rivals.
 Frederick Dunlap arrived for 1965 and was faced with a major rebuilding job.
 Dunlap's first three teams managed two wins.
 The 1966 squad was particularly challenged, managing just 106 points and zero wins during the year.
 Dunlap's plan for improvement was to implement the Delaware Wing T offense in an attempt to score more points.
 This offense was popularized by Delaware coach Tubby Raymond and featured misdirection, ball handling, multiple runners and numerous passing targets.
 The offense was perfect for a team with smaller players like Lehigh.
 Within a couple of years, Lehigh's version, coupled with good recruiting resulted in scoring and eventually wins.

 By 1971, Lehigh, with quarterback Kim McQuilkin at the controls was scoring 362 points.
 The Engineers finished 8–3 that year and set a tone that would see plenty of points scored, many wins and a long line of excellent quarterbacks.
 Dunlap's teams would finish 36–13–1 (72%) over his final five years as coach.
 Dunlap returned to his alma mater Colgate University to coach and later serve as director of athletics.
 Dunlap's replacement was John Whitehead.
 Whitehead served as an assistant under Dunlap and success continued.
 Following a 6–5 first season, Whitehead led the Engineers to a remarkable 1977 season which resulted in a national championship.
 Lehigh had participated in two of the first three Division II tournaments (1973, 1975) so they were prepared for the rigors of post season play.
 Following a 9–2 year, Lehigh was invited to the tournament, but they had to play all games away from Taylor Stadium.
 Led by an explosive offense, Lehigh outlasted Massachusetts 30–23, outscored the University of California (Davis) 39–30, then clobbered Jacksonville State 33–0 in the Pioneer Bowl final in Texas.
 Lehigh spent one more season in Division II before joining the newly formed Division I-AA for the 1979 season.
 Lehigh finished 9–2 that season, made it to the national finals before losing to Eastern Kentucky 30–7.

 Since 1980

-The past 30 seasons have been mostly successful at Lehigh.
+The past 40-plus seasons have been mostly successful at Lehigh.
 The program joined the new Patriot League and Lehigh has won more than 63% of its league games during this time.
 In addition to a national championship and national runner up status, Lehigh has won ten Patriot League titles, has participated in the FCS playoffs eight times, have been declared Lambert champs seven times as well as winners of 14 Middle Three championships (Rutgers, Lafayette).
 Over the years, Lehigh has had seven 9-win seasons, five 10-win seasons, two 11-win seasons and three 12-win campaigns.
 All but four of these marks came since 1975.